eertt/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.